neuviemeporte/mzretools/README.md

 Saving routine map (routines = 398) to map/egame.map.dup, reversing relocation by 0x1000
 ```

 Here, I have finished reconstructing one executable from my game (`start.exe`), and have its layout fully documented in the manually tweaked `start.map`, so I am using the tool to look for any similar (or identical) routines in `egame.exe`, providing an uncustomized map, freshly obtained from `mzmap` with `egame.map`.
 The tool extracts each routine from the first (reference) executable, generates a string of instruction signatures from it, then checks against every routine in the second (target) executable using edit distance.
-Finally, the target map file is patched with the names of the detected duplicates applied to the routines, and marked with the `duplicate` property, and the patched file is saved with a `.dup` suffix.
+Finally, the target map file is updated with the duplicate information in the form of comments, and the potential duplicates being annotated with the `duplicate` property.
+The updated map file is saved with a `.dup` suffix.

 ## lst2ch.py